We know that you have questions, and this page will help you find the answers. Simply click on one of the topics below for more information.

 Scholarship recipients must maintain a full-time study load during their entire teaching degree.
 Changing your study load to part-time will result in your scholarship being withdrawn and you may have to repay any scholarship funding already received.

-Visit Study Assist for more informationWhat if I need to defer my studies?
+Learn more on the Study Assist websiteWhat if I need to defer my studies?

 If you choose to defer your teaching degree and receive approval from your higher education provider, you will need to seek approval from the Department of Education to defer your scholarship.